EnglishEnglish

 • and more reason to think about conductor geometry.

-“What kind of circuits should use conductors with very large surface area relative to cross-sectional area?”
+The useful question is: what kind of circuits should use conductors with a large surface area relative to cross-sectional area?

-Once I understood skin effect, the answer became intuitive:
+Once skin effect makes sense, the answer is intuitive:

 • High-frequency circuits